F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 Objects are not yet supported.

-When designing a template, the appropriate schema definition should be used for each variable. |br|
+Up-front validation using the schema will help to prevent failed deployments by notifying the user prior to deployment when a value has an invalid format.
+Therefore, when designing a template, the appropriate schema definition should be used for each variable. |br|
 For example, if the virtual IP address is a variable, use schema to validate the input is an IPv4 or IPv6 address. |br|
 For more information on writing schema, see https://json-schema.org/